 Being a building construction contractor focusing on the provision of building construction services, the customers of the Group are primarily main contractors, property developers, factory owners, etc. To understand our customers' needs and provide services that meet their expectations and standards, customer satisfaction surveys are distributed to ensure that any dissatisfaction related to product quality can be identified and follow-up actions can be taken on a timely basis.
 Besides, the Group maintains on-going communication with them through regular meetings as well as phone and email communications.
-During the Reporting Period, there was no material claim or complaint brought against the Group by our customers, and the cost incurred for rectifying defective works was immaterial.
+During the Reporting Period, there were no material claims or complaints brought against the Group by its customers, and the cost incurred for rectifying defective works was immaterial.